SignPath/Website-old/documentation/1_introduction.md

 * a CAB file containing EXE and DLL files, all of which should be signed with Authenticode
 * an MSI installer containing an Office add-in, which in turn contains DLLs – the MSI file and the DLLs should be signed using Authenticode, while the Office add-in has a ClickOnce manifest that requires manifest signing

 For complex nested artifacts, creating the artifact configuration is a bit more involved.
 You need to create an XML file that describes the artifact, with all its nested elements, and the signing actions you want performed on these files.
-See [creating an artifact configuration](creating-an-artifact-configuration/).
+See [creating an artifact configuration][artifact configuration].

 Note that a tight configuration of your artifact reduces the risk of unwanted signatures.
 Add constraints liberally.